 Scholarships are open to North Carolina residents who are public high school seniors, who attend the NC School of Science and Mathematics or the UNC School of the Arts High School or who study in a home school registered with the North Carolina Division of Non-Public Education.
 There are programs open to private high school students in Buncombe County, and programs open to students already in college or who are employees or children of employees of certain area corporations.
-Scholarships may be applied to all nonprofit postsecondary two- and four-year colleges, universities, and vocational schools in the United States, unless otherwise specified in the relevant scholarship fund agreement.
+Scholarships may be applied to a nonprofit postsecondary two- or four-year college, university, or vocational school in the United States, unless otherwise specified in the relevant fund agreement.

 Review the list of available scholarships and eligibility requirements to be sure you qualify.
 In addition, applicants must demonstrate:

 - Academic achievement or potential (based on class rank, GPA and SAT scores)